Ecotricity logotype 0345 555 7100

 • GreenCode Sustainability Limited, a green accreditation body providing organisations with a clear pathway to lowering their environmental impact and improving their sustainability credentials;

-• Ecotalk Limited, a mobile network powered by renewable energy;
+• Ecotalk Limited, a green mobile network powered by renewable energy and using its profits to restore nature by rewilding and replanting;

 • Carbon Bank Limited, an innovative solution for organisations wanting to offset their residual carbon emissions and/or make a positive impact by reducing atmospheric CO2; and

-• Green Knight Studios, a creative agency dedicated to serving sustainable business.
+• Green Knight Studios Limited, a creative agency dedicated to building greener brands with creative crusades for a greener Britain.

-We are committed to acting ethically and with integrity in all of our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our supply chains.
+We are committed to acting ethically and with integrity in all of our business relationships and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our group.

-We are an expanding business and so we acknowledge that as our areas of activity increase, we need to pay close attention to the risk of slavery and human trafficking with suppliers.
+We are an ambitious, expanding business and so we acknowledge that as our areas of activity increase, we need to pay close attention to the risks of slavery and human trafficking.

-We are careful about who we work with and who our partners are, too.
+We are careful about who we work with and who our partners are.
 We do not work with any organisations directly involved in anything we consider to be unethical, immoral or just plain wrong.

-Organisations in high-risk areas or industries are subject to rigorous assessment and approval before we work with them, including researching country of origin, their sector of activity, and the length of the business relationship – in order to assess the areas of highest risk for us.
+Potential suppliers in high-risk areas or industries are subject to careful assessment and approval before we work with them – including desk-based research into country of origin and their sector of activity, and supplier questionnaires interrogating their policies and practices in respect of modern slavery – in order to identify any potential risk.

 Due Diligence, Existing Policies and Risk Assessments

-Slavery and servitude do not take place in any of the Green Britain Group businesses and we have policies in place to ensure they never will.
+Slavery and servitude have no place in our supply chain, and we are committed to the continuous improvement of our policy framework to ensure that it never will.
 We have in place procedures to:

-• Identify and assess potential risk areas in our supply chains
+• identify, assess and mitigate potential risk areas and red flags in our supply chains and in our dealings with our colleagues and customers;

-These policies and procedures promote the health and wellbeing of all our employees and help us to investigate any employee concerns safely, promptly and confidentially.
+These policies and procedures help us to investigate any concerns safely, promptly and confidentially.

 Measuring Effectiveness

-Once we have conducted our latest review, the results are used to create internal policies and procedures that specifically help to combat and reduce the risk of modern slavery and human trafficking in our business and supply chains.
+We review our modern slavery practices at least annually, when we prepare our Modern Slavery Statement.
+The review is conducted by a cross-organisational working group.
+Once we have conducted our latest review, the results are used to inform internal policies and procedures that specifically help to combat and reduce the risk of modern slavery and human trafficking in our business and supply chains.

 Training for Colleagues